zanshilarod27/object-detection/README.md

 **2. Object Detection and Mapping**

 I have used the inception-v2 a pretrained model for object detection.
-The object_detection.py code has functions to detect objects in a frame/image and create an XML file corresponding to each image/frame which contains the class number, class name and dimensions of the detection box around each object in the frame.
+The *object_detection.py* code has functions to detect objects in a frame/image and create an XML file corresponding to each image/frame containing the class number, class name and dimensions of the detection boxes around each object in the frame.
+Below is an XML file for an image.
+Each <object> has specifications of the object detected by the model

 <p align="center">
     <img src="xml1206.JPG" alt="xml for image" width="400" height="600" />